Maggie Jamieson, Psychotherapy & Counselling MSc., BSc., UKCP Reg.

 - long term illness

-Sessions are arranged weekly at the same regular time.
-I offer long-term ongoing psychotherapy and also time-limited work which is usually meeting for 6-10 sessions, focussing on a particular concern.
+Sessions are usually arranged weekly at the same regular time.
+I offer long-term ongoing psychotherapy and also time-limited work which means meeting for 6-10 sessions, focussing on a particular concern.

 Training, qualifications & experience

 MSc.
 Integrative Psychotherapy (Middlesex University)

 Clinical Diploma in Integrative Psychotherapy, Metanoia Institute.

 BSc.
 (Hons) Psychology (Birkbeck College, University of London)